-In US workers' compensation, the NCCI reflects these differences by considering the state and hazard group of each risk.
-When using the NCCI's new countrywide Table M, the expected number of claims assigned to a risk having a given expected loss will be adjusted based on the average severity of its state and hazard group.
-This adjusts the expected number of claims to reflect fewer (more) expected claims when a risk has a higher (lower) expected severity, so as to increase (decrease) the assumed variability of the risk.
+In US workers' compensation, the NCCI reflects these differences by considering the state and hazard group of each risk when parametrizing the expected severity distribution used to generate aggregate loss factors.
+Similarly, when using the NCCI's new countrywide Table of Aggregate Loss Factors (Table M), the expected number of claims for a risk having a given expected loss will vary based on the average severity of its losses, which can be estimated by looking up the severity relativity of the appropriate state and hazard group mix of the policy.
+This can adjust the expected number of claims to reflect fewer (more) expected claims when a risk has a higher (lower) expected severity, so as to increase (decrease) the assumed variability of the risk.
 In general, for a given expected loss size, we treat a risk expected to have more severe individual claims as if it is smaller (and thus more variable) than a risk with the same expected loss due to a larger number of (on average) less severe claims.

-To summarize, Table M shows different columns of insurance charges for different Expected Loss Groups or expected numbers of claims primarily due to the impact of the size of a risk on the claim count distribution; all other things being equal, a larger insured has a tighter distribution of the ratio of observed claim frequency over expected claim frequency than does a smaller insured.
+To summarize, Table M shows different columns of aggregate loss factors for different expected claim count groups due to the impact of the size of a risk on the claim count distribution; all other things being equal, a larger insured has a tighter distribution of the ratio of observed claim frequency over expected claim frequency than does a smaller insured.
 But severity distributions can vary as well, even within an insurance coverage.

-If the severity distribution differs in scale, while having the same shape-in other words, the mean is different but the coefficient of variation and the skewness are approximately the same-simply adjusting the expected number of claims should yield reasonably accurate aggregate excess loss factors (Table M insurance charges).
-However, if the difference is more extreme, we may need to also adjust the severity distribution, potentially needing to calculate a different table M. Note that General Liability policies (especially products policies) and excess-of-loss reinsurance policies are more likely to differ significantly from other groups of policies due to their severity distribution.
+If the severity distribution differs in scale, while having the same shape-in other words, the mean is different but the coefficient of variation and the skewness are approximately the same-simply adjusting the expected number of claims should yield reasonably accurate Table M charges (aggregate loss factors).
+However, if the difference is more extreme, we may need to also adjust the severity distribution, potentially needing to calculate a different Table M. Note that General Liability policies (especially products policies) and excess-of-loss reinsurance policies are more likely to differ significantly from other groups of policies due to their severity distribution.